paralax/ColossalOpera/hard/kakuro_solver.md

 # Challenge Input

-The puzzle is a 2x3 matrix.
+This puzzle is a 2x3 matrix.
 Note that it has non-unique solutions.

     2 3
     7 A1 A2 A3